CodeMayPy/Vscode/README.md

-exercises performed in vscode from the Jornada dev class teste 01
+exercises performed in vscode from the Jornada dev class an guanabvara course.